 Olympic Weightlifting Bar

 The men’s so-called Olympic Weightlifting Bar, used in standard men’s weightlifting competitions, weighs 20kg, or 45lb.
 While the women’s version weighs 15kg or 33lb.
 A powerlifting barbell weighs 25kg or 55lb.
-These bars are suitable for all Freeletics Gym Couplets and Barbell Workouts.
+These bars are suitable for all workouts in your Freeletics app.

 Weight: Usually 20kg / 45lb